GrenderG/grenderg.github.io/_posts/2017-05-04-accessing_native_libraries_functions.md

 ## Decompiling the apk

 You need to decompile the apk for two main reasons.
-First you wanna get `.so` files in order to use them; second you wanna find where are native funcion calls taking place in order to know method's name and mimic later the project structure.
+First you wanna get `.so` files in order to use them; second you wanna find where are native funcion calls taking place in order to know methods names and mimic later the project structure.

 ### Online